 Tell me a little bit about yourself

 I’m an enigma!
-A self-motivated, rebellious 36-year-old woman who’s been married for 15years, raising four kids (8m, 7y, 12y, and 13y), two dogs (Maltipoo) and running a mobile primary care company called Customized Care.
+A self-motivated, rebellious 36-year-old woman who’s been married for 15years, raising four kids (8m, 7y, 12y, and 13y), two dogs (Maltipoos) and running a mobile primary care company – Customized Care.

 When did you decide to become a nurse and why?

-Working in HMO opened my eyes to a whole new side of healthcare.
-I’ll probably do it in the future after retirement in some 3rd world Caribbean country.
+But working in HMO opened my eyes to another side of healthcare.
+I’ll probably do it (nurse midwife) in the future – after retirement – in some 3rd world Caribbean country.
 But for now, my passion is caring for the geriatric population.

 Why Nurse Practitioner?

-Making a difference!
 I love being a nurse but you’re very limited/restricted in what you can do.
-For example, I have to wait for an order from a physician to provide wound care or address a situation where I see a patient prescribed meds that shouldn’t be taken together.
-As a practitioner, I’m able to take control and be apart of a team.
+For example, I have to wait for an order from a physician to provide wound care or address a situation where I see a patient being prescribed meds that shouldn’t be taken together.
+As a practitioner, I’m able to take control, fix the problem and be apart of a team.

-Because I feel it would have been a slap in the face to my field.
-I value the nursing profession and our rich history so much.
+Choosing any other health profession, I feel, would have been a slap in the face to my field.
+I value the nursing profession and our rich history.
 As an RN, I’ve laid a solid foundation for the next level of education and really got a chance to see the dynamics of healthcare.

 What does a typical day look like for you?